Vierkantor/Traiectum/OVTijden.com/README.md

 # Nothing went wrong

-Check for stray '<', '/' and '>' characters in your servicedata.txt file, it might have still gone wrong.
+Check for stray '<', '/' and '>' characters in your output file, it might have still gone wrong.
 Again, fix any broken tags and run massage.py.

 # Importing the data

-When you're confident the data is correct, replace the servicedata.txt file with your newly-generated data.
-Start up train.py to load it up.
-Now it is a good idea to clean and standardise your data files.
-Close train.py when it has started running and open it again.
-Your data will be alphabetically sorted and clean.
+When you're confident the data is correct, add the output file to the folder DataSources and run group.py (see the main README for more info) to assemble it into a new servicedata.txt.